 - content often starts out as a document and no one thinks of publishing it in any other way.

-PDF is rarely chosen because it’s been assessed as the best format for the content.
-And if it’s not used appropriately, it can create a range of problems.
+But if it’s not used appropriately, it can create a range of problems.

 Why reduce the use of PDF?